Share this:

 However, the Chronicle does not specifically mention that these Viking leaders were avenging the death of their father, Ragnar Lodbrok.

-This narrative comes primarily from later Norse sagas and other medieval sources, such as the Ragnarssona þáttr (The Tale of Ragnar’s Sons) and the Gesta Danorum by Saxo Grammaticus.
+This narrative comes primarily from later Norse sagas and other medieval sources, such as the Ragnarssona þáttr (The Tale of Ragnar’s Sons) and the Gesta Danorum (Deeds of the Danes) by the twelfth-century author Saxo Grammaticus.

 Britannica (2023): Ragnar Lothbrok, Viking hero| National Trust (2015-2024): Heritage Record 100256 / MNA108011.